donivanjames/BNSv1-2/README.md

 - Stopped apples from spawning on obstacles

 **Optimizations**
-- Compressed Soundtrack from 6.42mb to
+- *Compressed Soundtrack from 6.42mb to 1.12mb*
 - Completly redid input system
 - Added .gitignore and deleted old images to save space